Quick Start

 • Designs should use Compound guidelines where possible, but diverge where a platform has specific requirements

-• Compound is open for contribution by any member of the digital team
+• Compound is open for contribution by any member of the digital team and the current ro

 • The key criteria are that any component request or update is beneficial to more than one team